Want It, Need It

 "Want It, Need It" is a song by American rapper Plies and features R&B singer Ashanti.
 "Want It" is the second single from his third studio album Da REAList.
-So far the single has received positive reviews.
-The single samples "Two Occasions" by The Deele.
-Plies stated that the track was originally to be a track on his second album Definition of Real, but it didn't make the final cut.
+The song has received positive reviews and samples "Two Occasions" by The Deele.
+Plies stated that the track was originally to be a track on his second album Definition of Real, but it did not make the final cut.

 Music video

 The music video was filmed in Atlanta, Georgia and directed by Yolanda Gerald and Plies.
 BET's Access Granted filmed the behind the scene footage & aired Saturday February 7, 2009.
 Want It, Need It premiered on Yahoo! on February 7, 2009.
 "Want It, Need It" debuted on 106 & Park on Monday, February 9 with a special guest appearance by Plies himself.
 The video also included model/actress Denyce Lawton.

 The video has peaked at number 5 on iTunes Top Hip Hop Music Videos and number 20 on iTunes top music videos.

 The video entered BET's 106 & Park countdown on February 23, 2009 at number 10.
 The song has remained on the countdown for 14 days, peaking at number 2.